martijnboland/MvcPaging/README.md

 --------------------------------------------------------------------------------------------------------

 For the source and a demo project, see https://github.com/martijnboland/MvcPaging.
 We accept contributions via GitHub pull requests.
-Please use tabs for indentation and turn off autocrlf.
+Please use tabs for indentation.